AUSTRALIAN REPTILE PHOTOS AND INFORMATION

 The maps below show the previously accepted names which are included as a reference to the "races" of tiger snakes.

-Black tiger snakes Notechis ater and its subspecies below are now no longer considered valid and are regarded as Notechis scutatus scutatus, so the shaded areas in the map below are included for completeness.
+Black tiger snakes Notechis ater and its subspecies below are now no longer considered valid and are regarded as Notechis scutatus scutatus by many, so the shaded areas in the map below are included for completeness.

 This picture shows an amelanistic and a hypo-melanistic Eastern Tiger Snakes Notechis scutatus scutatus.
 Both were wild caught.

 Photo taken at Oasis Reptile Park (now closed), Warrnambool, Victoria, Australia.